 But this then means that you are now judging the content of the work you are promoting.
 You now need to ask whether it’s right to judge, or whether you should simply provide an objective service.

 When promoting other people’s products or software as an affiliate you may be tempted with high commissions.
-But what if the product isn’t quite up to your standards?
-What if someone is promoting a view that you don’t agree with?
+But what if someone is promoting a view that you don’t agree with?

 So, what’s the answer?

 Unfortunately, that is not something I can answer for you.
-Ultimately, this will depend on the type of work you are being asked to do.
-It will depend on your own values and it will depend on how much you need the money!
+Ultimately, this will depend on the type of work you are being asked to do and on your own values.

 The only tip I can provide is to be ready for this.
 To make a mental note of where you draw the line.
 And if you’re going to rule out certain types of work, then be sure to advertise that on your website so that clients know in advance and so that you aren’t seen to be picking and choosing on a whim.